 |65 inch TV viewed at 7.3 feet||1247 (Quad HD)|

-All of these examples suggest that the ideal resolution falls in the range between Quad HD (for TV viewing and laptop use) and 4K (solely for desktop viewing on a large computer monitor).
-Interestingly, this shows that 4K is already overkill for TV.
-To gain the full benefit of 4K TV you would have to sit much closer than the minimum distance recommended by THX.
-I’m willing to guess that most people will actually be sitting further back than the THX recommendation, in which case, Full HD is already enough resolution.
+All of these examples suggest that the ideal resolution falls in the range between Quad HD and 4K.
+And interestingly, this shows that 4K is already overkill for normal TV viewing.
+To gain the full benefit you would have to sit much closer than the minimum distance recommended by THX.
+In fact, I’m willing to bet that for most real world situations, Full HD is already enough resolution.
 Check it yourself:

 Where does that leave 8K?

 After close inspection, it’s safe to say that there really is very little need for 8K in the mainstream market.
 We have already reached the very real limits of human perception with 4K.
 It was designed that way.
-So if you are thinking about going out and buying an 8K TV next year to impress your friends, or an 8K camera to make “better quality” home videos, then there really are better ways to waste your money.
+So if you are thinking about going out and buying an 8K TV next year to impress your friends, then there really are better ways to waste your money.

 About the author